addyosmani/backbone-fundamentals/README.md

 var myGalleryRouter = new GalleryRouter();
 ```

-Note: In Backbone 0.5+, it's possible to opt-in for HTML5 pushState support via `window.history.pushState`.
-This effectively permits non-hashtag routes such as http://www.scriptjunkie.com/just/an/example to be supported with automatic degradation should your browser not support it.
-For the purposes of this tutorial, we won't be relying on this newer functionality as there have been reports about issues with it under iOS/Mobile Safari.
-Backbone's hash-based routes should however suffice for our needs.
+As of Backbone 0.5+, it's possible to opt-in for HTML5 pushState support via `window.history.pushState`.
+This permits you to define routes such as http://www.scriptjunkie.com/just/an/example.
+This be supported with automatic degradation when a user's browser doesn't support pushState.
+For the purposes of this tutorial, we'll use the hashtag method.

 ####Backbone.history

 Next, we need to initialize `Backbone.history` as it handles `hashchange` events in our application.
 This will automatically handle routes that have been defined and trigger callbacks when they've been accessed.

-The `Backbone.history.start()` method will simply tell Backbone that it's OK to begin monitoring all `hashchange` events as follows:
+The `Backbone.history.start()` method tells Backbone that it's OK to begin monitoring all `hashchange` events as follows:

 ```javascript
 Backbone.history.start();
 Router.navigate();
 ```

 As an aside, if you would like to save application state to the URL at a particular point you can use the `.navigate()` method to achieve this.
-It simply updates your URL fragment without the need to trigger the `hashchange` event.
+It simply updates your URL fragment without the need to trigger the `hashchange` event:

 ```javascript
 /*Lets imagine we would like a specific fragment for when a user zooms into a photo*/